Sander-Kornev/objective-c-style-guide/README.md

 static NSTimeInterval const fadetime = 1.7;
 ```

-Properties should be camel-case with the leading word being lowercase.
+Properties should be with the leading word being lowercase, and each subsequent word should begin with a capital letter.
 Use auto-synthesis for properties rather than manual @synthesize statements unless you have good reason.
+Always specify attribute of property: atomic, nonatmic, strong, weak, assign, copy.

 **Preferred:**